Marcel Ndjeng

 Marcel Biyouha Ndjeng (born 6 May 1982) is a former professional footballer who played as a midfielder.
 Born in West Germany, he played for the Cameroon national team at International level.
 He is the brother of Dominique Ndjeng, who also played football professionally.

 Club career

-In 2009, Ndjeng joined Hamburger SV on loan from Borussia Mönchengladbach.
+In January 2009, Ndjeng joined Hamburger SV on loan from Borussia Mönchengladbach after a successful training session with the club.
 On 28 June 2009, he signed a two-year contract with FC Augsburg.

 International career

 Marcel Ndjeng was born in Germany to a Cameroonian father and German mother.
-He was called up, and debuted for the Cameroon national team 15 May 2008.
+He was called up by Otto Pfister in May 2008, although he would not make his debut until 25 May 2010, in a friendly match versus Georgia.

 Personal

 His brother Dominique Ndjeng was also a professional footballer.